 We hope the following 25 unique ideas and tips to promote your restaurant will help your restaurant boost sales and thrive for years to come.

 1. Visiting Nearby Businesses

-Personal contact with potential customers is very important and keeps your restaurant’s visibility up, which is increasingly important in an ever-crowded market.
-Visit the companies in your area and offer special promotions personally.
-You can drop off a handful of coupons, special offers, or maybe even a plate of appetizers.
+Personal contact with potential customers is very important and keeps your restaurant’s visibility up.
+This is increasingly important in an ever-crowded market.
+Start in your own backyard.

 Let them know you offer catering and that takeout and delivery are also an option.
 The key is showing them you care and that you want their business.
 The personal touch, in that regard, goes a long way.

 2. A Sparkling Restroom

 This may not be a “restaurant promotion”, but we had to include it.
 You would be surprised at the word-of-mouth you’ll get by having a spotless restroom.
 Locals and people from out of the area, who happen to drop by, will make a point to visit again.
 Just make sure you keep it that way all the time.